ADVERTISEMENT

 Alternatives to the 1890 Census

 One of the most famous cases of burned genealogical records is the 1890 US census.
-Here are tips for working with (and around) these lost records:
+Here are tips for working with (and around) these lost records.

 The 1890 census included detailed population schedules and special schedules for Union veterans and widows, mortality, crime, pauperism and benevolence, the disabled, insurance and transportation.
-All were almost entirely destroyed after being damaged in two separate fires: one in 1896 that affected the special schedules, and another in 1921, which claimed the population schedules.
+All were almost entirely destroyed after being damaged in two separate fires: one in 1896, which affected the special schedules, and another in 1921, which claimed the population schedules.
 No copies had been made for county clerks, as had been the practice for previous censuses.

 Return to top